mikayelyolchyan/Philosophers/README.md

 For detailed information, refer to the [**subject of this project**](en.subject.pdf).

 	🚀 TLDR: This project is an introduction to the basics of multithreading and multiprocessing.
-    	 Work on the same memory space, learn about mutexes, semaphores, and shared memory.
+    	 Work on the same memory space, learn about mutexes and shared memory.

 > [!NOTE]
 > Because of 42 School norm requirements: